We accept kintsugi repairs. Please feel free to contact us.

 Nabeshima

-The mainstay of Nabeshima ware is a set of four types of identical-style plates, called kibai-gata, ...
+The mainstay of Nabeshima ware is a set of four types of identical-style plates, called kibai-gata, which were fired at ...